Frances-co/frogger/README.md

 ---

-# Froggy Game
+# Frogger Game

 ## Overview

-This is a simple console-based **Froggy Car Game** implemented in C, where the player controls a character (represented by `*`) navigating through moving tiles (represented by `254`).
+This is a simple console-based **Frogger Game** implemented in C, where the player controls a character (represented by `*`) navigating through moving tiles (represented by `254`).
 The goal is to avoid crashing into the tiles as they shift left and right across the game board.

 ## Gameplay